havardl/greener_grass/README.md

 - Show information somewhere static?
 - Implement a vueistic way for handling UI, triggering events etc
 - Add ebb and tide information
-- Hide weather icons on zoom out
+- Hide weather icons on zoom out [might have to switch to marker layer, to be able to do this.]
-- Get lat/lng from a marker and calculate the shortest trip (how to access the markers info?)

 ## Fixed:
 - Zoom the map to fit the isochrone shape (zoom in/out after the bbox of the shape)